Can we guess how low the P is here

 Ben Pease shared a remarkable photo, and you won’t believe how low the P is

-Every time I see a photo like the one shared by Ben Pease last month, I get really curious to know the soil test levels of the element.
+When I see a photo like the P deficiency one shared by Ben Pease (see photo below), I am really curious to know the soil test levels of the element.